 - Private e-mail address

-The history should be in reverse order starting with your current job and give the following information for each job:
+The most important part of your CV and the one an employer will use to judge how you match their requirements and fit their organisation.
+Your employment history should be in reverse order starting with your current job and give the following information for each job:

 - Job title